Note: This page links to Pedro Martinez, the Hall of Fame pitcher. For the pitcher who played in 1993 to 1997, click here.

 In January of 2013, Martinez rejoined the Red Sox organization as a special assistant to General Manager Ben Cherington.

 Martinez was elected to the Hall of Fame on his first time, being named on 500 of 549 ballots in the 2015 Hall of Fame Election.
-He received fewer votes that Randy Johnson, who had one of the highest percentages of votes ever, but ahead of John Smoltz and Craig Biggio, who were also elected that year. he was only the second player from the Dominican Republic to be elected, following Juan Marichal. he was welcomed as a national hero, with huge crowds lining the highway to the airport, when he visited his native country shortly after being voted into Cooperstown.
+He received fewer votes that Randy Johnson, who had one of the highest percentages of votes ever, but was ahead of John Smoltz and Craig Biggio, who were also elected that year.
+He was only the second player from the Dominican Republic to be elected, following Juan Marichal. he was welcomed as a national hero, with huge crowds lining the highway to the airport, when he visited his native country shortly after being voted into Cooperstown.
+He was inducted on July 26, 2015 and was at his entertaining best in front of the large crowd, including thousands of Dominicans who had gathered for the ceremony, dancing on stage, inviting Marichal to join him, but also stating that he wanted to be role model for young people, not just on the field but in life.
+Two days later, the Red Sox honored him by retiring his uniform number, 45.

 Martinez once said of the hostile reception he received at Yankee Stadium: "It actually made me feel really, really good.
 I actually realized that I felt like somebody important, because I caught the attention of 60,000, plus you guys, plus the whole world, watching a guy that is, you reverse the time back 15 years ago, I was sitting under a mango tree without 50 cents to pay for a bus.
 And I was the center of attention of the whole city of New York.
 I thank God for that, and you know what?
 I don't regret one bit what they do out there."